Swag Buying Guide

 Choosing a swag is simple when you break it down into these four steps:

-Swags are designed for one or two people, and it's a trade-off between comfort and weight:
+Swags are designed for one or two people, and it's often a trade-off between comfort and weight:

-- Double swags are usually too long for the boot so you'll need roof racks
+- Double swags are usually too long to fit in a car boot, so you'll need a set of roof racks

 Swags generally come in three sizes: